lukebrad07/JavaScriptCalculator/README.md

 # JavaScriptCalculator
-A calculator created using Javascript
+A calculator created using Javascript.
+Done as practice for The Odin Project